Sunscreen: 11 Questions We All Ask

 - 16 Products in this article

-In brief
+In short

-In brief
+In short

 What does SPF mean?

-And SPF 100?
-In Europe, the highest value that can be declared on the label is "50+": protection is above 98%, but the exact number is not written because beyond that level the differences are too small.
-No sunscreen, in any case, blocks 100% of UV rays.
-If you see a sunscreen with SPF 100, it's probably an American product, where that wording is allowed.
+What about SPF 100?
+In Europe, the maximum value that can be stated on a label is "50+": the UV protection it provides is over 98%, but the exact number is not printed, as performance differences above that level are too minor to matter.
+No sunscreen blocks 100% of UV rays in any case.
+If you see a sunscreen with SPF 100, it is most likely an American product, since that labeling is permitted in the US.

-UVA and UVB rays: what's the difference?
+UVA and UVB rays: what is the difference?

-Can you tan with sunscreen?
+Can you get a tan while using sunscreen?

 Yes, but less and more slowly.